fermga/TNFR-LFS/docs/DEVELOPMENT.md

 ## Reference dataset

-The quickstart flow and the integration tests depend on the capture `src/tnfr_lfs/pack/data/test1.raf` and on the bundle `src/tnfr_lfs/pack/data/test1.zip` exported from Replay Analyzer.
-Both artefacts live inside the packaged resources (`tnfr_lfs._pack_resources.data_root()`) and contain real Live for Speed telemetry, serving as reference datasets for the binary ingestion flows, regression tests, and CLI tutorials.
+The quickstart flow and the integration tests depend on the capture `src/tnfr_lfs/resources/data/test1.raf` and on the bundle `src/tnfr_lfs/resources/data/test1.zip` exported from Replay Analyzer.
+Both artefacts live inside the packaged resources (`tnfr_lfs.resources.data_root()`) and contain real Live for Speed telemetry, serving as reference datasets for the binary ingestion flows, regression tests, and CLI tutorials.

 ## Performance regression benchmark